 Make sure all your pencils are sharp and your supplies are in reach because it’s time to get this party started!

 This is where the fun starts.
 Before beginning take note that I use the basic shape method to get the general outline then tweak it to look like my reference photo or as close as possible.
 If you are new and would like to learn this technique then you can check out my lesson on How To Draw A Bear Using Basic Shapes here.

-With a HB graphite pencil I blocked in the general shape of the body then added the neck and head.
+With an HB graphite pencil, I blocked in the general shape of the body and then added the neck and head.
 Drawing extra light and free in the beginning.
 As the outline progressed I made changes to the proportions plus added some minor details.
 Try to outline your shaded areas as you will be starting with them first.
 The more detail you add the easier it will be to capture things such as the light source and shading.
-In the end you should have a fair amount of the details added in before starting the next phase.
+In the end, you should have a fair amount of the details added in before starting the next phase.

 Step 2 – Adding Base Color

-In the blue areas I used a light blue softly over the the entire wing and tail, the brown or tan areas were done in the same manner with a light reddish brown color.
+In the blue areas I used a light blue softly over the entire wing and tail, the brown or tan areas were done in the same manner with a light reddish-brown color.
 The white areas were covered with white as the base.

 One last thing is to keep your pencil sharp in all phases of your drawing.
-This is not as important for the under painting unless you have smaller areas of detail.
+This is not as important for underpainting unless you have smaller areas of detail.
 You need a sharp tip not only to show finer details but for adding layers.
 This is where testing the pencils beforehand helps to determine how strong the lead is.

 Step 3 – Adding The Details

 By far this step takes the most time and if you are not careful you may find you are rushing.
 This is the time to slow down and really use your reference material to get things correct.
 If you find yourself in this situation the best thing to do is get up and move around before getting back to it.
 This can also help to catch mistakes and make improvements by giving you a fresh look at your handiwork.